dulimarta/spherical-easel/docs/tools/measurement.md

 Measure the distance between two points.
 ::: tool-details

-- Click on the first point and then click on a second point to measure the distance between them.
+- Select two points to measure the distance between them.
 - The measured distance can never be larger than $\pi$.
 - When a distance measurement is created, a row describing some of its properties (including its value) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
 - When this tool is activated all previously selected objects are unselected and ignored.